mattrixman/clover-cloud-connector-unit-examples/public/README.md

         }

-There may be additional steps in the flow, this is dependant on the functionality being tested.
+There may be additional steps in the flow depending on the functionality being tested.
 For more complex tests, look at `public/TestSale.js`, `public/TestAuth.js`, `public/TestPreAuth.js` and `public/TestPreAuthCapture.js`.